Why Is My Cat Afraid of Dogs?

 You’ve probably noticed your cat hides or is visibly uncomfortable when around dogs.
 It’s natural for your cat to be afraid of dogs, so don’t worry if your kitty doesn’t seem to be a fan of them.
-Below, Cat in a Flat looks at reasons why cats fear dogs, along with a few tricks to help minimize stress when introducing Fido and Mr Whiskers.
+Below, Cat in a Flat looks at reasons why cats fear dogs, along with a few tricks to help minimise stress when introducing Fido and Mr Whiskers.

 Cats and dogs speak different languages